Giant Pandas || Ultimate Guide to China's National Treasure

 The Chengdu Panda Base is renowned for its successful giant panda breeding program.

-Breeding pandas in captivity helps increase the population and genetic diversity of the species, contributing to the overall conservation efforts.
-The base has celebrated the birth of numerous panda cubs over the years.
+Breeding pandas in captivity helps increase the population and genetic diversity of the species, contributing to overall conservation efforts.
+Over the years, the base has celebrated the birth of numerous panda cubs.
 Yay!

 And besides the Chengdu Research Base of Giant Panda Breeding, where can you find more pandas?